mparke/blog/_posts/2015-12-16-Announcing-APIv2.md

 log into with their Linode account to get access to only the things you need.
-When you sit down to make something with the Linode API, you need to register your client at [login.alpha.linode.com](https://login.alpha.linode.com) (you'll have to have an invite first).
-Then you can head over to the [authentication docs](https://developers.linode.com/reference/#authentication) to get started.
+When you sit down to make something with the Linode API, you need to register your client at [login.alpha.linode.com](https://login.alpha.linode.com) (you'll have to [get an invite](https://alpha.linode.com) first).
+Then you can head over to the
+[authentication docs](https://developers.linode.com/reference/#authentication)
+to get started.